 Ever wonder why those terrific native viburnums you planted are not producing fruit?
 You are not alone.
 It’s one of the frustrations of gardening ecologically in a world where “cross pollination” is rarely mentioned at local nurseries or garden centers (and forget about the big box stores!).
 Some plants, although deemed self-fruitful, may need a “pollinator partner” to bear fruit reliably.

-Although potentially self-fruitful, native viburnums are actually pretty self-incompatible and typically require cross-pollination for good fruit production.
+Most native viburnums are actually pretty self-incompatible and typically require cross-pollination for good fruit production.
 Two genetically different plants of the same species should be planted in reasonably close proximity.
 And, those genetically different plants must be in bloom at the same time so that visiting insect pollinators can do their job.

 Unfortunately, nurseries and garden centers rarely explain this (or may not even know this) and may tell you to simply buy two of the same viburnums they have on hand (which may turn out to be genetically identical).
-Later, you wonder why the plants don’t bear fruit – a great disappointment if you want to provide fruit for birds and other wildlife, and in the case of some viburnums, like Nannyberry (Viburnum lentago), fruit that you can enjoy.
+Later, you wonder why the plants don’t bear fruit – a great disappointment if you want to provide fruit for birds and other wildlife, and in the case of some viburnums, like Nannyberry (Viburnum lentago), fruit that you can eat.

 How can you solve this problem?